everchathq/everchathq/README.md

 <br/>

-### USPs
+### Why join

-- **Democratic** 💪 - Everchat communities have no central source of power.
-The power is distributed among all members equally.
+- **Have fun** 🤩 - Join channels that you can resonate with, find people you can connect with.
-- **Anonymous** 🤡 - Everchat encourages the use of pseudonyms to make sure your identity will not get compromised.
+- **Get inspired** 🎨 - Find interesting topics and join the discussion.
+Your opinion matters.
-- **Censorless** 📢 - Everchat does not monitor what you post, but we take criminal activity very seriously.
+- **Stay safe** 🔒 - Only show what you want.
+All your data is encrypted and secure.
-- **Free** 🚀 - Everchat is free and ad-free, but a paid `Pro` tier is on our roadmap.
+- **Be yourself** 👩‍🎤 - Anything you might be into is okay with us, whether you’re a weirdo or an average Joe.

 <br/>